kandrelczyk/tauri-leptos-template/README.md

 ### Building apk file

-Follow instructions at https://next--tauri.netlify.app/next/guides/distribution/sign-android/ You can use local.properties and build.gradle.kts template files in the repo.
+Follow instructions at https://next--tauri.netlify.app/next/guides/distribution/sign-android/ You can use the included local.properties and build.gradle.kts template files.

 ### Integration tests

 Install tauri-driver and WebKitWebDriver (https://tauri.app/v1/guides/testing/webdriver/introduction).
 Build the app using `cargo tauri build`.
 Run the test using `cargo test`.

+### Android Auto support

+Work in progress